 IN CONCLUSION: Using The Design Principles

-This study on the design principles would not be complete without giving some practical guidelines on the use of the principles of design.
+This study on the design principles would not be complete without giving some practical guidelines on using the principles of design.

 - Apply the principles in every assignment.

-- Don’t apply the principles equally, because one may be more important than another depending on the mood and purpose of the design.
-One design may be strong in balance, another in proportion, another in movement and so on.
+- Don’t apply the principles equally because one may be more important than another depending on the mood and purpose of the design.
+For example, one design may be strong in balance, another in proportion, another in movement, and so on.

 - Try to include as many and as much as will work of each principle into each design.

-- You should always add a bit of your own personality into your art.
-Without this touch, your work may be well designed, but lack character.
+- You should always add a bit of your personality to your art.
+Without this touch, your work may be well designed but lack character.

-- As you become more confident in your ability at achieving unity, then dare to violate one or more of the principles of design to promote growth in your creativity.
+- As you become more confident in your ability to achieve unity, then dare to violate one or more of the design principles to promote growth in your creativity.